Hjertebarn/memory/README.md

 ## Prerequisites

 Playing the game with Memes requires [imgur API keys](https://apidocs.imgur.com/).
-To provide the keys you can either make a config file "settings.cfg" with the following content:
+In order to provide the keys you can either make a config file "settings.cfg" with the following content:

 ```
 API_KEY = 'YOUR_KEY'
 API_SECRET = 'YOUR_SECRET_KEY'
 ```

-or provide the keys to your Terminal:
+or provide the keys as environment variables:

 ```
 export API_KEY=YOUR_KEY